Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Introduction

 Leveraging on the recent progress in massively parallel implementation of large-eddy simulations (LES), numerically simulating twin rectangular jets became feasible.
 For twin rectangular jets with an aspect ratio of 2:1, which were designed and tested at the University of Cincinnati~\cite{karnam2020}, a first numerical campaign was launched recently~\cite{jeun2020a,viswanath2020}.
 These studies were able to provide initial assessment of flow-fields produced by the twin jets, including those inside the nozzle and in the very vicinity of the nozzle exits that were inaccessible in the experiments.
-Nevertheless, due to the sharp converging-diverging sections of the twin nozzles and interaction between the twin jets, there still existed some deviations from the experiments.
+Nevertheless, due to the complexities associated with the sharp converging-diverging sections of the nozzles and interaction between the twin jets, there still existed some deviations from the experiments.

-The present paper builds on the lessons learned from the authors' previous work~\cite{jeun2020a,jeun2020b,jeun2021}, aiming to obtain an experimentally-validated LES database including screech characteristics.
-High-fidelity LES data are saved in space and time for further in-depth analysis of the twin-jet flow dynamics in both near- and far-fields.
-Special attention lies on the characterization of screech tones and jet-to-jet coupling particularly at screech frequencies.
-Dominant coherent structures at such frequencies can be extracted by applying spectral proper orthogonal decomposition (SPOD) analysis~\cite{schmidt2018,towne2018}, which computes the optimal representation of the cross-spectral density tensor of flow variables of interest.
-In this sense the leading SPOD modes at screech frequencies may be utilized to determine the coupling modes of the two jets.
+This paper aims to obtain an experimentally-validated LES database for twin rectangular jet screech and characterize the dominant coherence associated with screech generation and twin-jet coupling.
+Firstly, high-fidelity LES data of the twin-jet flow dynamics in both near- and far-fields are compared with experimental measurements, including major improvements on the shock systems near the nozzle compared to our previously published results~\cite{jeun2020a,jeun2020b,jeun2021}.
+Next, the continuous wavelet transform (CWT) of the numerical data is used to reveal the intermittent nature of the screech tones.
+Lastly, Dominant coherent structures at screech frequencies are extracted by applying spectral proper orthogonal decomposition (SPOD) analysis~\cite{schmidt2018,towne2018}.
+The leading SPOD modes at screech frequencies are utilized to determine the coupling modes of the two jets.